 - Coconut butter: Not your typical butter, coconut butter is made from the fruit’s meat when it’s ground to create a butter-like consistency.
 It can be used as a topping to baked goods or in recipes to provide a creamy texture.

 - Coconut sugar: Although not from the coconut fruit, coconut sugar is made from the sap of the palm tree’s flower bud stem.
 The sap is boiled and dehydrated, leaving behind brown-colored sweet granules that can be used in baking and cooking.

-- Coconut aminos: It contains only two ingredients, coconut tree sap and sea salt.
+- Coconut aminos: Aminos contain only two ingredients, coconut tree sap and sea salt.
 Coconut sap is “tapped” from coconut blossoms, the flowering portion of the tree present before coconuts grow.
-It then goes through a fermentation process and blended with sun-dried, mineral-rich sea salt for coconut aminos.
+It then goes through a fermentation process and is blended with sun-dried, mineral-rich sea salt to create coconut aminos.

 Coconuts are rich in nutrients, namely healthy medium-chain fatty acids.
 The three fats most abundantly found in them include caprylic acid, lauric acid and capric acid.